MelGGit/meta-transactions/README.md

 - ChainId: 31337

 Now Metamask can connect to your local Network.
+Make sure, that you are on the Hardhat local network when using the app.

 ### Deploy the smart contract to your local network
 Open another terminal window and switch to the backend folder again.